Happy New Year 2022!

 Tigers are characterized as natural leaders: adventurous, brave, strong, optimistic, and committed to helping others.
 After two years of COVID-19-inspired distancing from friends and family, this year’s card focuses on the memories and hopes of being together, and celebrating our connections with those who bring us joy and help us find our way forward.

 This design changed from the format of the previous two years, but I wanted to emphasize the relationship between the tigers above all else.
 And tigers are also known for being arbitrary, so it's an apt year to make a change.
-In contrast to the first set of Lunar New Year greetings, created as horizontal postcards, this series is oriented vertically, on notecards.
-The traditions of using paper-cut motifs and symbolic Black, lucky Red and prosperous Orange (Gold), continue.

 Happy New Year 2021!